 You may find that doing something special to remember the person helps you cope with the loss.
 Here are some ideas that other people have found helpful.

-- Frame a photo of the person.
-This can be especially important for children.
+- Frame a photo of the person and display it.

 - Share memories by setting up an online memorial page.